open-edge-insights/eii-azure-bridge/README.md

 * `DEV_MODE` - Set this to the same value you used when provisioning your edge node in the previous step

-Next, in the `EISAzureBridge/` source directory, modify the `.env` file.
+Next, in the `EIIAzureBridge/` source directory, modify the `.env` file.
 Make sure to set the following values:

-* `EIS_CERTIFICATES`              - The directory with the EIS certificates on your edge system
+* `EII_CERTIFICATES`              - The directory with the EII certificates on your edge system
 * `AZ_CONTAINER_REGISTY_USERNAME` - User name for the container registry login (obtained during creation)
 * `AZ_CONTAINER_REGISTY_PASSWORD` - Password for the container registry login (obtained during creation)
     * **IMPORTANT NOTE:** Make sure to surround the password in single quotes, i.e. `'`, because bash